Fillip

 Who is Fillip?

-Fillip is an editorial collective of six art historians, writers, editors, critics, designers, artists, and curators: Jaclyn Arndt, Jeff Khonsary, Sohrab Mohebbi, Jenifer Papararo, Antonia Pinter, Eric Stone.
+Fillip is an editorial collective of six art historians, writers, editors, critics, designers, artists, and curators: Jaclyn Arndt, Jeff Khonsary, Jaleh Mansoor, Sohrab Mohebbi, Jenifer Papararo, Eric Stone, and Tania Willard.
 This collective determines the editorial direction of Fillip projects and works directly with writers and artists to realize projects in collaboration with Artistic Director Jeff Khonsary and Editorial Supervisor Kate Woolf.

 Fillip magazine (2005–2015) operated under the editorial direction of Jordan Strom (2005–2009) and Kristina Lee Podesva (2007–2015).